MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-Various theories of modified gravity are based on Milgrom's MOND acceleration constant: John Moffat's MOG scalar–tensor–vector gravity approach to rotation curves of galaxies is based on two parameters, which are set to fit galactic Milgrom's MOND's acceleration constant \cite{Brownstein_2006}, Erik's Verlinde's entropic gravity attempts to propose an underlying framework for Milgrom's MOND's acceleration constant \cite{Verlinde2017}, and Deur's self interacting gravitons model correction to Newtonian gravity contains a physical constant counterpart to Milgrom's MOND's acceleration constant in the form of $a=\Lambda/a_0=\sqrt{\Lambda}/c^2$ \cite{Deur2003}.
-Others, such as quantized inertia, rely on another acceleration parameter in the form of $a=c^2/R_u$ where $R_u$ is the radius of the cosmological comoving horizon \cite{McCulloch2007}.
+Various theories of modified gravity or inertia are based on Milgrom's MOND acceleration constant: John Moffat's MOG scalar–tensor–vector gravity approach to galaxy rotation curves is based on two parameters, which are set to fit the galactic Milgrom's MOND's acceleration constant \cite{Brownstein_2006}, Erik's Verlinde's entropic gravity attempts to propose an underlying framework for Milgrom's MOND's acceleration constant \cite{Verlinde2017}, and Deur's self-interacting gravitons model correction to Newtonian gravity contains a physical constant counterpart to Milgrom's MOND's acceleration scale constant \cite{Deur2003}.
+Others, such as quantized inertia, rely on the acceleration parameter $a_0=c^2/R_u$ where $R_u$ is the radius of the cosmological comoving horizon \cite{McCulloch2007}.

-Proposals for modifying Newtonian gravity not based on a constant of acceleration (or other similar constants) do not agree with the observed Tully-Fisher law: Arrigo Finzi attempted to modify Newtonian gravity based on a fixed distance \cite{Finzi1963}, and Kuhn and Kruglyak proposed to add to Newton's gravitational force the term $ GMm/r$ \cite{Kuhn1987}.